Agile Octopus: is it worth it?

 🛡️ The rate is capped, so your price will never be horrendously high

-Agile Octopus comes with a price cap of £1 per kWh (kilowatt-hour), to ensure that even if the wholesale rate rises horrendously high, the impact on your bills will be limited.
+Agile Octopus comes with a price cap of £1 per kWh (kilowatt-hour), to ensure that even if the wholesale rate rises to horrendously high levels, the impact on your bills will be limited.

 You can also switch tariffs at any time, with no exit fee – so if the energy market explodes, there’s nothing stopping you from going back to a tariff set at Ofgem’s current price cap.